talonlikeaclaw/canadian-immigration-visualization/planning/Backup.md

 ### Context

 - this part is just at the end of phase 2 and the start of third ! and we noticed that the lighthouse performance numbers have jumped from 40-50% to 76%s, even though the goal was not improving performance.
-Melania and Talon were working on some bugs/chnages that they were thinking from phase 2 and that ended up improving the overall performance as well. so I will just do a comparaison of the changes before we start to work on actual optimizations and improving of our website. note when I say "now" it means when we start phase 3 and not the final results now!
+Melania and Talon were working on some bugs/changes that they were thinking from phase 2 and that ended up improving the overall performance as well. so I will just do a comparison of the changes before we start to work on actual optimizations and improving of our website. note when I say "now" it means when we start phase 3 and not the final results now!

 ## Summary of Changes